6daniel32/DockerLAMP/README.md

 # Docker LAMP
-A very basic local LAMP virtual environment created on a docker compose for pet projects
+A basic local LAMP virtual environment created on a docker compose for pet projects

 ## Turning on your environment